Meatfucker/ultrahal/README.md

 This is a simple pyside6 GUI client for interfacing with the avernus API server which can be obtained here: https://github.com/Meatfucker/avernus

-It has a llm chat, sdxl generation, and flux-dev generation.
+It has a llm chat, sdxl generation, flux-dev, qwen-image, wan, and ace generation.

 In the image generation mode images can be clicked to full screen them or right clicked for more options